ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ![Containers](/images/containers.png)

-2. Go to More Shapes in Visio, find the folder containing the stencils, and siect the stencils that you want to use in your diagrams.
+2. Go to More Shapes in Visio, find the folder containing the stencils, and select the stencils that you want to use in your diagrams.

 ![Shapes](/images/shapes.png)